 - Battery charging should be accomplished with an electronically controlled charger that will regulate current and voltage.
 Refer to the Lead-Acid Battery Charging Specifications table, on page 14, for proper charge rates, times, and charge intervals. - When the discharged battery is placed on charge, the battery will draw a relatively high current, which will be at or close to the maximum output of the charger.
-Within a few minutes, the current will adapt itself to the state of discharge of the battery, remaining high if the battery is considerably discharged or decreasing to a low rate if the battery is only partially discharged.

-• When charging any industrial battery, only use an approved charger that is capable of returning a discharged battery's specific gravity back to its nameplate rating within 8 hours.
+Within a few minutes, the current will adapt itself to the state of discharge of the battery, - remaining high if the battery is considerably discharged or decreasing to a low rate if the battery is only partially discharged. - When charging any industrial battery, only use an approved charger that is capable of returning a discharged battery's specific gravity back to its nameplate rating within 8 hours.
 Several chargers offered by EnerSys will accomplish this requirement.
-Some charger technologies, such as ferro-resonant, will not adequately charge a Loadhog® tubular battery and will result in undercharging and short life.
-Please contact an EnerSys representative for more information. • Although several chargers meet the mentioned general requirements above, not all chargers are equal.
-Contact your local EnerSys representative for more details.
+Some charger technologies, such as ferro-resonant, will not adequately charge an Express® tubular battery and will result in undercharging and short life.
+Please contact an EnerSys representative for more information.